AdesisNetlife/yawds/README.md

 - OS dependencies checker
 - Auto-configured based on your existent environment variables
 - Great isolation from the OS
-- Support for environment updates
+- Support for environment updates with keeping all the user stuff
 - Support both 32 and 64 bits OS
 - Support Windows XP or greater
 - Easy to use from continous integration servers and deployment environments